-Pollutant concentration plots were developed for monitoring data collected at each storm water outfall monitored, including pre-permit, post-permit Phase I, and post-permit Phase II monitoring.
+Pollutant concentration plots were developed for monitoring data collected at each storm water outfall monitored, including pre-permit, post-permit, and post-report monitoring.
 The plots included the city's 85th percentile, as well as all MRSWMP data 85th percentile for both dry and wet weather and their combined results.